 America and later with governments and emerging technology companies readying for

-He more than two decades, he directed Proyecto ACCESO, a judicial technology transfer project funded by governments, foundations, and international agencies, raising more than $US 5 million for this initiative.
+For more than two decades, he directed Proyecto ACCESO, a judicial technology transfer project funded by governments, foundations, and international agencies, raising more than $US 5 million for this initiative.
 As Latin American countries moved their criminal systems from the inquisitorial model to the adversarial model, Professor Cooper consulted for the U.S. Department of Justice, U.S. Department of State, the Organization of American States, U.S. Patent and Trademark Office, the Bolivian President’s Office for the Constituent Assembly negotiations, Mexico’s Executive Branch (Los Pinos), Paraguay’s Senate, and a number of other governments, international agencies, regional aid organizations, and technical cooperation agencies.

 A Cambridge University-trained Barrister and Solicitor, he started his career with Baker & McKenzie, facilitating international business transactions and has been a faculty member at the University of Strathclyde Law School in Glasgow, Scotland and the University of Toronto Faculty of Law.
 Professor Cooper has been a Visiting Professor at UC San Diego’s Earl Warren College, a Visiting Scholar at the Center for Iberian and Latin American Studies at UC San Diego, a Visiting Professor at the Franz von Liszt Institute at Justus Liebig University in Giessen, Germany, and a Short Term Visiting Scholar at the University of Macau.
 He currently serves as a Research Fellow at the Singapore University of Social Sciences and a Visiting Professor at the University of Heidelberg in its Master of Law program in Santiago de Chile.
 Since 2004 he has been a member of the academic staff of the Heidelberg Center for Latin America Cooper where he co-directed the International Post Graduate Program co-sponsored by the University of Heidelberg, Konrad Adenauer Foundation, University of Chile, and several other leading universities around Latin America.